-When making the DC output connection to the charger, make sure the DC circuit breaker is in the off position.
-The DC output wires are connected on the two left-most binding posts as marked on the panel behind the posts (positive on the left and negative on the right).
-The DC cables should have quarter-inch (1/4") ring terminals for connecting them to the binding posts.
-Check to make sure the polarity of the DC output wires are the same as those connected to the battery.
-The charger will not operate in a reversed polarity condition.
+The DC output wires, 8 AWG or larger, are connected on the two left-most binding posts as marked on the panel (positive on the left and negative on the right).
+The DC cables should have quarter-inch (1⁄4") ring terminals for connecting them to the binding posts.
+Check to make sure the polarity of the DC output cables is the same as the load.